the-turing-way/the-turing-way/book/website/project-design/sdp/personal.md

 * names of the parents
 * photograph of the face

-The set of attributes would clearly be able to identify the individuals by means of their common traits (like their name, address, etc.) and distinguishable or unique traits (like eye colour, hair colour, height, etc.), even depending on certain contexts (like membership information).
+The set of attributes would clearly be able to identify the individuals by means of their common traits (like their name, and address) and distinguishable or unique traits (like eye colour, hair colour, or height), even depending on certain contexts (like membership information).

 ##### Indirect identifiers